Road Rage: Legal Consequences & How to Stay Calm Driving

 Transition from the previous heading, “Listen to calming music” to the next heading, “Take deep breaths”:

-When feeling stressed or agitated while on the road, it’s essential to have coping strategies at your disposal.
-One effective technique for managing road rage is taking deep breaths.
+When feeling stressed or agitated while on the road, it’s essential to have coping strategies at your disposal, one effective technique for managing road rage is taking deep breaths.

 Deep breathing can swiftly lower your blood pressure and reduce feelings of anger and frustration.
 This simple yet powerful relaxation method helps cleanse your body and oxygenate your blood, instantly bringing a sense of calmness during stressful driving situations.